wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 * API endpoints
 * Request methods (GET, POST, and others)
 * Required and optional GET, POST, and header parameters including:
-    * Type of data sent in each parameter
+    * [Type/format](#parameter-types-and-formats) of data sent in each parameter

-        This includes sensitive data of the following types:
+    * Presence and type of sensitive data (PII) transmitted by the parameter:

         * Technical data like IP and MAC addresses
         * Login credentials like secret keys and passwords
         * Financial data like bank card numbers